natalie-23-gill/scRNA_Murine_Olfactory_Bulb/Preprocessing/cellranger/cellranger.md

 --sample=L35463 \
 --localcores=16
 ```
-Full slurm script (cellranger_count.sh) can be found in repo under .../cellranger/count/
+Full slurm script (cellranger_count.sh) and output files can be found in repo under .../cellranger/count/

-#### Output from cellranger count test run

-???